 For such development proposals, we advise the Planning Authority to seek the following information in support of a planning application:

 - confirmation of how foul drainage will be managed

 - scale plans showing the location of the nearest public sewer and proposed connection point

-The Planning Authority should consult with the sewerage undertaker, as statutory consultee, on the potential for a development to connect to a public sewer, and receive a copy of their formal response confirming either:
+The Planning Authority should consult with the sewerage undertaker, as statutory consultee, on the potential for a development to connect to a public sewer, and receive a copy of their formal response confirming:

 - there is capacity to treat additional wastewater from the proposed development within revised environmental permit limits, or

-- the necessary treatment capacity to remain within revised environmental permit limits will be delivered within the agreed Asset Management Plan (AMP) and that when implemented the treatment capacity will ensure that additional wastewater generated in consequence of proposed development will remain within the revised permit limits.
+- the necessary treatment capacity to remain within revised environmental permit limits will be delivered within the agreed Asset Management Plan (AMP) and that when implemented the treatment capacity will ensure that additional wastewater generated in consequence of proposed development will remain within the revised permit limits and

 Where future improvements or enhancements are required to enable a treatment works to meet reviewed permit limits, a conclusion of no adverse effect on site integrity can only be made if those improvements within the AMP are certain at the time of Appropriate Assessment.
 Where appropriate, Planning Authorities are advised to condition timing of development to correspond with delivery of future improvements at wastewater treatment works scheduled under AMP.